samiptimalsena/MCSC/README.md

 # MCSC

 MCSC is a package for solving numerical methods problems.
-Currently only root-finding algorithms are available such as:-

   - Bisection Method
   - Fase Position Method
   - Secant Method
   - Iteration Method -> Gauss Seidel and Jacobi Method
-  - Newton Raphson Mehod -> Generalized as well as for system of non linear equations.
+  - Newton Raphson Mehod -> Generalized as well as for system of equations.
   - Thomas Algorithm
+  - Interpolation

 ### Installation